 Often seen as the safer, smarter option, this is only true when you know exactly how much cash you need.
-This is the best way to ensure your loan is affordable and manageable, otherwise you could find yourself spending beyond your means.
+This is the best way to ensure any money you borrow is affordable and manageable, otherwise you could find yourself spending beyond your means.

 Let’s consider, for a moment, that you want to finance a new vehicle.
-In this case, you’d put in the hours to come up with a figure that covers the cost of the car, insurance, as well as other bits and pieces, but not a penny more.
+In this case, you’d set some time aside and come up with a figure that covers the cost of the car, insurance, as well as other bits and pieces...but not a penny more.

-By borrowing only what you need, you’ll save yourself the hassle and headache of repaying more than you need to over the life of your loan.
+By borrowing only what you need, you’ll save yourself the hassle of extra repayments over the life of your loan.

-4. What kind of loan is best for me?
+4. What kind of finance is best for me?

-Whether you need a loan, or how much you need to borrow, aren’t the only questions that should sit on the tip of your tongue.
+Why you're applying to a lender, or how much you need to borrow, aren’t the only questions that should sit on the tip of your tongue.
 For example, did you know that there are many different types of finance available, each one boasting their own pro’s and con’s?

-Each of these carries its own advantages and disadvantages, and not every lender out there offers every kind of loan.
-That’s why it’s important to ask yourself which is best for you, and choose one that fits you and your financial situation.
+Each of these carries its own advantages and disadvantages, which is why it’s important to ask yourself which is best for you, and choose one that fits you and your financial situation.

-5. Can I afford to repay the loan?
+5. Can I afford to repay the money I borrow?

 When it comes to making decisions, there’s a popular quote that goes a little something like this: